kadamandersson/kadamandersson.github.io/index.md

 ## Supervision

 I am continuously supervising students at both master and PhD level.
 If you are a student who share some of my interests, please do not hessitate to reach out to me.
-Topics of enough relevance for Saab can be made into an industrial master thesis och PhD projects with the benefits of working in a professionally and socially interesting context.
+Topics of enough relevance for Saab can be made into an industrial master thesis or PhD projects with the benefits of working in a professionally and socially interesting context.
 Otherwise, I plan to occationally supervise academic master thesis projects.
 Examples of topics that interest me are:

 - Deep learning accelerated numerical schemes for Maxwell's equations.
 - Reinforcement learning for optimal radar resource management.